Basic Setup

 Benchmarks

-Below are Bun and Node.js implementations of a simple HTTP server that respondsBun!
+Below are Bun and Node.js implementations of an HTTP server that respondsBun! to each incoming Request.

 Bun